kysely-org/kysely/CONTRIBUTING.md

 Awesome!
 We are not very organized yet.
 We don't have a plan or a roadmap.

 Probably the best way to get going is to watch the issue list and comment there if you see something you want to work on.
-If you start working on something larger, it's a good idea to create WIP PR at an early stage so that we can guide you to the right direction.
+If you start working on something larger, it's a good idea to create a draft (WIP) PR at an early stage so that we can guide you to the right direction.

 There's quite a few "rules" to keep in mind: